 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable.
 We'll modify the itinerary accordingly should that be the case.
 Transportation will be provided in 4WD trucks so we can handle most conditions.

 For the overnight camping portion, we will provide all your meals, snacks, and camping gear which includes chairs, tents, sleeping bags, pillows, and pads.

 If you would like double occupancy lodging, let us know and we can offer you a discount.

-- 3 Nights of Hotel Lodging in Kanab, UT and Page, AZ.
+- 3 Nights of Hotel Lodging in Bryce Canyon and Kanab, UT.
 Price assumes single occupancy.
 If you would like double occupancy, Contact Us for a discount.

 - Fully Outfitted Camping Trip to White Pocket.
 Includes all food and camping gear.

 - All ground transportation and photography guiding during the trip.